sladkovm/stravaio/README.md

 ## Before use
 You need `STRAVA_ACCESS_TOKEN` with activity level permissions to make use of this package.
 Head to the [strava-oauth](https://github.com/sladkovm/strava-oauth) library for help.

-When the token is fetched it is handy to store it as a environment variable
+When the token is fetched it is handy to store it as an environment variable.
+Otherwise it should be passed explicitely to the StravaIO constructor.

 ```bash
 export STRAVA_ACCESS_TOKEN=<strava_access_token>